afelten-Anses/QuickPhylo/README.md

 ## Options

-* --S : supress sketch files (defaut:False)
+* --S : suppress sketch files (default:False)
-* --NJ : use neighbour joinning algorithm (defaut:UPGMA)
+* --NJ : use neighbour joining algorithm (default:UPGMA)

 Test
 ====

-After installing Mash and dendropy you can test the script whith the command lines :
+After installing Mash and dendropy you can test the script with the command lines:

 	mkdir test
 	cd test